Master of Arts in Conflict Research, Management and Resolution (taught in English)

 Research track: This is a non-research track program in which students are not required to write a thesis.

 Students that wish to write a thesis, and that meet the admission requirements for the research track by June 2019, may do so by enrolling in an additional year (or more) at Hebrew University as a M.A. research student.
 All program requirements in the M.A. in Conflict Research, Management and Resolution must be completed with a minimum GPA of 3.8, (“A”), 90% or equivalent as one of the conditions for being considered for the M.A. research track.

 The Hebrew university is the leading university in Israel and is regularly ranked in the top 100 universities in the world - along with Harvard, MIT, Cambridge and Oxford University.
 Our students enjoy a long list of renowned professors who are at forefront of academic research in the world.
 After graduation, Hebrew University alumni assume key positions in academia and the business sector, NGO's, public service and in the worlds of culture and the humanities.
 The university is located in Mt.
 Scopus, Jerusalem.

 Students with a Bachelor’s degree from accredited institutions of higher education are eligible for admission to the program.
 Admission is competitive and based on transcripts and grade-point average.
 Students should have a minimum GPA of 3.2, (“B”), 85% or equivalent.

 If native language is not English or applicants have not previously studied at an institute of higher educational where the language of instruction was English they must submit official TOEFL or IELTS scores.
 The minimum TOEFL score required is 580 on the paper-based test, 230 on the computer-based test or 89 on the internet –based test.
 The minimum IELTS score is 7.

-Scholarships and stipends are available to qualified students.
+Scholarships: Scholarships and stipends are available to outstanding students.